SAFETY IS OUR NUMBER ONE PRIORITY

 Just as in any other sport, there are some rules you have to follow when surfing.
 In particular you have to respect the island’s locals, as they share their beaches with us.
 We will teach you the rules of priority, how to respect the locals and some basic rules when out in the water so that you can communicate with other surfers.

-Of course it is essential to know how to use your own surfboard correctly when out in the water.
-We will explain the best ways to get into the water, how to position your board or how to react when you are about to surf into another person.
+Of course it is essential to know how to use your own surfboard correctly when out in the water, to avoid putting yourself or others in danger.
+We will explain the best ways to get into the water, how to hold your board, how to position your board or how to react when you are about to surf into another person.
+What do you do, if another board comes your way or a fallen surfer lies in front of you?
+What do you do if someone drops in on you, when you are already surfing the wave?
+You will find answers to all those questions in our surf lessons.
 You have to be concerned about your own safety and the safety of others as well.

 We will show you what to do when you fall during paddling (hold on tight to the rails of the board) and how to protect yourself when losing control of the board during take-off.
 It is important always to stay calm and whether it is best to simply dive under the water or cover your head with your arms.

-It is important that you know how to react in the case of an emergency.
-Having said that, it is best to remain on your board and stay calm.
-We will teach you how to behave when stuck in a current or offshore drift and show you the emergency sign, which is to extend your arm straight into the sky.
+It is important that you know how to react when you are not feeling well or in the case of an emergency.
+Having said that, it is best to always remain on your board and stay calm and manage your energy.
+We will teach you how to behave when stuck in a current or offshore drift and show you the emergency sign which you can use to alert the lifeguards.
+Just extend your arm straight into the sky.